-In the ‘Academic Skills Tutorial’ course students embark on their academic education.
-They are taught 3 important skills: how to write an article, how to give a presentation, and how to set up an experiment.
-In practicing these skills considerable attention is paid to argumentation, correct use of language, library use, correct referencing and compiling a bibliography.
-The ethical aspects of conducting research are also addressed in various contexts.
+In the course ‘Academic Skills Tutorial’ students embark on their academic education.
+Three important skills in particular will be addressed: writing an article, giving a presentation, and setting up an experiment.
+During the course considerable attention will be paid to argumentation, correct use of language, library use, correct referencing and compiling a bibliography.
+The ethical aspects of conducting research will also be addressed in various contexts.

-The Academic Skills Tutorial has a second objective: to offer students support in making sufficient progress in their psychology studies.
-This goal is closely linked to the ‘Binding Study Advice’ (BSA).
-The BSA is a recommendation given to students at the end of the first year, with regard to the continuation of their studies.
-For more information on the BSA, and the steps taken to support students, consult the Psychology website.
-By means of an inventory of the studying methods that a student uses a specific personal combination of online workshops about studying skills is recommended to the student.
-If the tutor notices a serious obstacle for successful continuation of the programme, the tutor can make completion of the associated online workshop mandatory for passing the course.
+Besides academic training the Tutorial has a second objective: to offer support to students in making sufficient study progress.
+This goal is closely connected to the ‘binding study advice’ (BSA).
+The BSA is a recommendation given to students, at the end of the first and second year, with regard to the continuation of their study.
+For more information on the BSA, and the steps taken to support students, see the psychology website.

-In order to obtain course credits for the Academic Skills Tutorial students are also required to take part in psychological experiments for a minimum of 8 hours in order to gain hands-on experience as a participant in psychological research.
-Furthermore, students are required to successfully complete a plagiarism quiz.
+For the Academic Skills Tutorial students are also required to take part in psychological experiments for a minimum of 8 hours in order to gain hands-on experience as a participant in psychological research.

-The aim of the Academic Skills Tutorial is to train students in 3 academic skills: how to write a scientific literature review, how to give a scientific presentation, and how to design a research proposal.
-These academic skills are assumed to be required for almost all occupations that follow the psychology programme.
+The aim of the Tutorial is to train students in three academic skills: writing a scientific literature review, giving a scientific presentation, and writing a research proposal.
+Practical skills which will be developed are:

 Mode of instruction

-In addition, each student will be required to spend 8 hours (= 16 participant credits) as a participant in the current research programmes of the Institute of Psychology or Educational Sciences.
-Enrolment and registration takes place via Sona.
-Taking part in research is a requirement for passing Module 3.
+In addition, each student will be required to spend 8 hours (= 16 participant-credits) as a participant in the current research programmes of the Institute of Psychology.
+Enrolment and registration will take place via Sona.

-A pass grade for the Academic Skills Tutorial is worth 5 credits.
-These credits are awarded at the end of the year, once students have completed all three modules, and have met the requirements for participation in experiments of the current research programmes.
+A passing grade for the Academic Skills Tutorial will result in five ECs.
+These ECs will be awarded together at the end of the year, after students have finished the third course block and have met the requirements for participation in experiments of the current research programmes.

-Reader Academic Skills Tutorial 2023-2024.
-It contains the assignments students are required to complete, along with the necessary background information.
-The reader will be made available as a PDF file.
+Reader Academic Skills Tutorial 2013-2014.
+It contains the assignments students will be required to do, along with the necessary background information.
+Students may order the syllabus via Readeronline.